floooh/oryol/BUILD.md

-Oryol uses a python script ('oryol' in the project root directory) and CMake to manage the build configuration process for the supported host and target platforms.
+Oryol uses a python script ('oryol' in the project root directory) and CMake to manage build configurations for the supported host and target platforms.

 ## Prerequisites